Gluten Free Pumpkin Snack Cake

 A red circle with the letters GF

-Easy Homemade Pumpkin Snack Cake
+About This Easy Gluten-Free Pumpkin Cake Recipe

 Pumpkin snack cake served on a plate, topped with Greek yogurt cream cheese frosting next to a glas bottle of milk and the rest of the cake in a pan